 Really take in everything on this floor; it’s one of the busiest floors of the entire tour.

 Now, this is one of the most fun floors because you get to pour your own glass of Guinness.
 This is, of course, not required, and it does use your free pint ticket.
 However, there’s just something about pouring your own glass that makes you enjoy it even more!

 Though there may be a bit of a wait since there’s a line, I’m here to tell you that it is 100% worth it.
-Once it’s your turn, you’ll be in a group with a guide who will teach you all about holding your glass at 45 degrees and filling the pint up right to the harp on the pint glass.
+Once it’s your turn, you’ll be in a group with a guide who will teach you all about holding your glass at 45 degrees and filling the pint to the harp on the pint glass.
 You’ll also learn that it takes 119 seconds to pour the perfect pint!

 Another stop on this floor is the Connoisseur Experience, which I didn’t partake in.
 You can book a stop here for an extra fee and experience a tasting of the different kinds of Guinness with a staff member!
 When I go back to Dublin, I’m definitely doing this part of the tour.

 This is the floor where the Guinness restaurants are!
 The first option is Brewer’s Dining Hall, which has a lot of Guinness-inspired dishes and other foods that are traditional to Ireland.
 This is a more laid-back option with an open kitchen.